 Role Quality Manager

-The is the leader of the HACCP team.
-The position of a quality manager includes the following tasks and :
+The manager is the leader of the HACCP team.
+The position of a includes the following tasks and responsibilities:

-• Communicating the policy on food and quality to the staff.
+• Communicating the policy on food safety and quality to the .

-• Monitoring with the policy, through inspection rounds, internal audits, and .
-Compiling the management review.
+• Monitoring with the policy, through inspection rounds, internal audits, and verification.
+Compiling the review.

 • Co * performing internal audits and system verifications and validations.
-Keeping the HACCP system up to date and compliance with it within the organization.
-Point out deviations, make proposals for improvement and check the effectiveness of the and improvement measures.
+Keeping the HACCP system up to date and compliance with it within the .
+Point out deviations, make proposals for improvement measures and check the effectiveness of the corrective and improvement measures.

 • Checking the enforcement of in particular CCP * related process settings and hygiene regulations during the process.
-Giving instructions for correcting settings, correcting errors or for carrying out work.
+Giving for correcting settings, correcting errors or for carrying out cleaning work.

 • Supervising compliance with the HACCP, quality standard (GFSI), ARBO, environmental and company regulations.